Skip to main content

 Shielded Addresses (zk-addresses)

-Your shielded address is derived from your spending key and is what you share to receive private transfers.
-It looks different from a standard 0x address.
+Your shielded address is what others use to send you private transfers.
+It is derived from your spending key and is encoded in base58 format — it looks nothing like a standard 0x address:

 Account Recovery